Icelk/xsnow-comp-patch/README.md

 Contributing
 ============

-Once you apply the patch to Xsnow, you'll have my development environment.
+Once you apply the patch to xsnow, you'll have my development environment.
 If you want to contribute, you can file a pull request on GitHub or send patches to austin@angerson.org.